Atiq Ahmad gang member arrested | Law-Order

 - India

-An alleged member of the Atiq Ahmad gang, carrying a reward of Rs 50,000, was arrested on Wednesday by the police here, officials said.
+An alleged member of the Atiq Ahmad gang, carrying a reward of Rs 50,000, has been arrested, police said.

-Asad Kalia, a resident of New Chakia, has been arrested by the Kareli police, an official statement said.
+Asad Kalia, a resident of New Chakia, was arrested by the Kareli police on Wednesday, according to an official statement.

-Kalia was considered a right-hand of Atiq's wife Shaista Praveen, who is wanted in Umesh Pal murder case and is absconding.
+Kalia was considered the right hand of Atiq's wife Shaista Praveen, who is wanted in the Umesh Pal murder case and is absconding.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)